 More accessible telemedicine

-The rapid development of telemedicine is step zero for providing every person with effective initial healthcare.
+The rapid pharmacy preceptor development is step zero for providing every person with effective initial healthcare.
 With the proper network and mobile device, doctors can provide initial consultations at a low cost, helping out the low-income patients or those living far from the hospitals.
 In this way, it will be possible for providers to cover the needs of patients beyond the metropolitan areas.

 More accurate EHRs available in mobile devices